 Reading this book will encourage you to create your characters in much greater detail and depth.
 It will also help you properly identify the benefits and disadvantages in the different viewpoints of your characters and help you decide which ones to use and when.
 Card writes in an easy style with lots of practical examples, making a potentially thick and intimidating book simple to read.
 Applying the lessons, though, will take practice.

-Every one of these books were instrumental in writing The Fey Man which, by the way, you can download for free today!
+Every one of these books were instrumental in writing my debut novel, The Fey Man.
+See what impact they had by picking up your copy today!